Safe Social Media Act: Contents

 Bill C-63 focused on amendments to the Criminal Code, the Canadian Human Rights Act, and internet child pornography laws to enhance regulatory scrutiny surrounding specific types of "harmful" online content and activities, including fomenting hatred, inciting violence, violent extremism, or terrorism, "sexually victimiz[ing] a child or victimiz[ing] a survivor", revenge porn, bullying a child, and content that induces a child to perform self-harm.
 The bill proposed establishing a Digital Safety Commission, Digital Safety Office, and the position of Digital Safety Ombudsman, whose responsibilities would be to create regulations to enforce the Act's provisions, and contribute to the development of standards for internet safety.

-Social media services covered under the Act would have faced regulatory obligations enforced by the Digital Safety Commission, including displaying a duty of care in implementing "adequate" measures to reduce the risk of users being exposed to "harmful" content, and preventing content that sexually victimizes a child or revictimizes a survivor, or intimate content communicated without consent, from being accessible to Canadian users (when identified by the operator or reported by users).
+Social media services covered under Bill C-63 would have faced regulatory obligations enforced by the Digital Safety Commission, including displaying a duty of care in implementing "adequate" measures to reduce the risk of users being exposed to "harmful" content, and preventing content that sexually victimizes a child or revictimizes a survivor, or intimate content communicated without consent, from being accessible to Canadian users (when identified by the operator or reported by users).
 To protect minors, they would have also been required to implement age-appropriate design features determined by the Digital Safety Commission.

-The would have amended the Criminal Code to add a definition of "hatred" as "the emotion that involves detestation or vilification and that is stronger than disdain or dislike".
+Bill C-63 would have amended the Criminal Code to add a definition of "hatred" as "the emotion that involves detestation or vilification and that is stronger than disdain or dislike".
 Justice Minister Arif Virani stated that the definition was based on the standard of hate speech already accepted by courts, and would not cover "awful but lawful" content such as insults and political speech that do not exceed this standard.

+Bill C-34, brought forward in the 45th Parliament, reintroduces the Digital Safety Commission and sets safety criteria and guidelines for social media and AI chatbots.